 While Vietnamese cuisine abroad mostly flies under the banners of phở and bánh mì, its full spectrum is an endless combination of intriguing and fresh ingredients.
-The food varies from region to region, but generally, it’s characterised by simplicity and unmistakable flavours.
+The food varies from region to region, but generally, it’s characterized by simplicity and unmistakable flavors.

-Despite this simplicity, Vietnamese food is delightfully textured and rich in flavours.
-That’s because every dish is cooked with great care, with every component are meticulously prepared.
+Despite this simplicity, Vietnamese food is delightfully textured and rich in flavors.
+Every dish is cooked with great care, with every component meticulously prepared.
 Let’s take phở as an example.
-This popular dish might look simple, consisting of rice noodles, boiled beef, broth, and herbs.
+This popular noodle dish might look simple, consisting of rice noodles, boiled beef, broth, and herbs.
 But making a good bowl of phở, especially the clear and aromatic broth, is an elaborate process.
 It involves many steps and is usually very time-consuming.

 Those are just some main features of Vietnamese food.
 Yet the world of Vietnamese cuisine is far more complex, with regional differences and foreign influences.
 Through this series, I would like to give you a glimpse into this world and explore its richness and diversity.